 Instructions

-- In the bowl of a stand mixer or a large mixing bowl, combine the ½ cup of warm water with the yeast.
-Add ½ cup bread flour and mix to form a thick batter.
+- In the bowl of a stand mixer or a large mixing bowl, combine 4 ounces warm water with 2 ¼ teaspoons dry yeast.
+Add 2 ½ oz (1/2 cup) bread flour and mix to form a thick batter.
 Cover the bowl and let the batter rest for 30 minutes while the cracked wheat cools.
-With the mixer running on low, add the cooled cracked wheat along with the soaking water.
-Add the salt, honey and whole wheat flour.
-Mix to combine.4 ounces warm water, 2 ¼ teaspoons dry yeast, 5 ounces bread flour, 1 teaspoon salt, ¾ oz honey, 5 ounces whole wheat flour

 - If using a stand mixer, switch to the dough hook.
 Slowly add the remaining bread flour until the dough gathers around the hook and cleans the sides of the bowl.
 If working by hand mix in as much flour as you can then turn the dough out onto a floured surface and finish kneading in the flour by hand.
 Knead the dough for 2-3 minutes.
 Form the dough into a smooth ball